Disability Insurance: Do I really need it?

 What is Your Level of Risk Tolerance?

-Only you can decide what risk you are willing to take.
-And whether the cost of purchasing disability insurance is worth the peace of mind you will have with some protection for your income if you become disabled for an extended period of time.
+What risk you are willing to take?
+Is the cost of purchasing disability insurance worth the peace of mind you will have, with some protection for your income if you become disabled for an extended period of time.

 The Council for Disability Awareness (CDA) is a non-profit organization (backed by the insurance industry) committing time and resources to educate working Americans about the frequency and financial impact of a disability.